yugabyte/yugabyte-db/docs/content/latest/reference/drivers/go/pgx-reference.md

 </ul>

 The [PGX driver](https://github.com/jackc/pgx/) is one of the most popular and actively maintained drivers for PostgreSQL.

-This driver allows Go programmers to connect to YugabyteDB to execute DMLs and DDLs using the PGX APIs.
+The driver allows Go programmers to connect to YugabyteDB to execute DMLs and DDLs using the PGX APIs.
 It also supports the standard `database/sql` package.

-## CRUD Operations with PGX driver
+## CRUD operations with PGX driver

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](../../../../quick-start/build-apps/go/ysql-pgx) page under the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](../../../../quick-start/build-apps/go/ysql-pgx) page in the Quick start section.

 The following sections break down the quick start example to demonstrate how to perform common tasks required for Go application development using the PGX driver.